eugenia1984/Python-courses/README.md

 * 16-list-iteradores-if.py: one example.

 * 17-objects-and-operators-with-objects.py: some examples.

+* 18-entrada-de-datos.py: some examples and a challenge: take an exam with 3 questions that you want, the user must answer "YES" or "NO" and at the end give it a grade (the grade is achieved with a variable that starts at 0 and increases by 1 for each correct answer)

 ## Content 🚀
 _This Project only has one master branch, it was a small project so it did not need more branches._